Skip

 Recommended Grant Language

 "In Los Angeles, a 2024 City Controller audit found that 1 in 4 shelter beds sat empty while thousands waited -- because providers had no reliable way to know which beds were available.
 In San Diego, outreach workers reported spending hours to days making phone calls to find a single bed.
 Finding A Bed Tonight provides real-time bed availability with a 3-tap hold to secure the bed during transport.
 The digital workflow (search to hold) takes under 10 seconds in end-to-end testing.
-Pilot measurement with [named partner] is planned for [timeframe]."
+Pilot measurement with an initial partner community is planned pending adoption."

 This language is sourced, specific, and defensible.
 It uses government-audited data (LA City Controller, 2024) and practitioner testimony (NBC San Diego, 2025) rather than internal estimates.